MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-classification.md

     If you have the current preview version of the Azure Information Protection client: For documents, automatic classification runs [continuously in the background](#more-information-about-background-checking), instead of running when these documents are saved.
 There is no change to how automatic classification works for emails.

 - Recommended classification applies to Word, Excel, and PowerPoint when files are saved.
 You can use recommended classification for files that were previously labeled, with or without a higher classification.
+You cannot use recommended classification for emails.

     If you have the current preview version of the Azure Information Protection client: For documents, recommended classification runs [continuously in the background](#more-information-about-background-checking), instead of running when these documents are saved.